jameshanlon/jameshanlon.github.io/content/homelab.md

-The second box in the picture above is a Lenovo ThinkCentre M75q Tiny PC that I got to plug the gap in the Synology's capabilities, namely in running additional services and providing a Linux host that I can use for development etc, rather than paying for an underpowered VPS.
+The second box in the picture above is a Lenovo ThinkCentre M75q Tiny PC that I got to plug the gap in the Synology's capabilities, namely in running additional services and providing a Linux host that I can use for development etc, rather than paying for an under powered VPS.
 The machine has a Ryzen 5 3400GE processor with 16GB DDR3 RAM  and a 500 GB NVMe SSD.
 You can pick these machines up very cheaply.